Auto Enrolment (AE) shines spotlight on pension coverage and adequacy in Donegal

 Most large employers in Ireland have existing pension plans in place so may feel they will not be impacted by these changes.
 But often membership of these plans is voluntary, meaning that not all employees have become members of the plan.
 Therefore, employers will need to decide whether to open their existing plans up to all employees to auto-enrol all non-members to their existing plan or to instead allow for the auto-enrolment of non-members to the new State auto-enrolment system.

-Smaller employers will also need to decide if they should enter the State auto-enrolment system or obtain a flexible traditional occupational scheme which affords generous tax relief.
+Smaller employers will also need to decide if they should enter the State auto-enrolment system or put in place flexible traditional occupational scheme or PRSA which affords generous tax relief.

 Is everyone entitled to the State pension?